Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 1. insertion position
 2. number of reads

-In the wig file, the read count represent the actual count (unlike the bed file).
+In the wig file, the read count represent the actual count (unlike the bed file where an equation is used to transform the numbers).

 There is one difference between the bed and the wig file.
 In the bed file the insertions at the same position but with a different orientation are stored as individual insertions.